AjayKadoula/AjayKadoula/README.md

 Hi there!

-I am <b>Ajay Kadoula</b>, I am pursuing my Mtech in Computer Science & Engineering from [Indian Institute of Technology (Indian School of Mines), Dhanbad!](https://iitism.ac.in/).
+I am <b>Ajay Kadoula</b>, I am pursuing my Mtech in Computer Science & Engineering from <a href="https://iitism.ac.in/" target="_blank">Indian Institute of Technology (Indian School of Mines), Dhanbad!</a>.
 I am a Full Stack Developer.

 I am largely self-taught and have focused heavily on online resources as well as hands-on implementation to pursue my dream of becoming a successful Software Engineer.
 I have recently completed my summer internship as a Web developer at Famore Solution Pvt Ltd, and currently I am developing React Native based Bus Routes assistance App with Kabchefs.
 We are developing a MongoDb based single buses routes timetable plateform for all states roadways and private buses.